mekowalski/redux-react-songs-app/README.md

   - How to get Data from Store with connect()
   - Named vs Default exports
   - The purpose of the Provider, referencing the Store
+  - Separation of React and Redux
+  - How React-Redux works

 - What this App doesn't do:
+  - There isn't a way to add more songs, the songs are hard-coded
+  - Modifications are not available(edit, add, delete songs, etc)